Beat the summer heat! Regain your energy with authentic summer vegetable curry made from spices

 Characteristics of curry in each country

-- Thailand : Made with coconut milk and herbs.
+- Thailand: Uses coconut milk and herbs.
 Green, red, yellow, etc.

-- Japan : Thick and sweet.
-A national dish that has evolved in a unique way
+- Japan: Thick and sweet.
+A national dish that has undergone its own unique evolution.

 Summary: Stay healthy this summer with homemade curry

 We recommend starting with the three basic spices (turmeric, cumin, and coriander) and gradually adding more spices as you get used to it.
-The possibilities for variation are endless, as you can adjust the spiciness to suit your family's preferences and try different vegetables.
+The possibilities for variation are endless, as you can adjust the spiciness to suit your family's tastes and try different vegetables

 This authentic curry is rich in the aroma of spices, unlike commercially available curry roux.
 Once you try making it, you'll be amazed at how delicious it is and how easy it is to make.
 This summer, why not try making your own homemade spice curry and get through the hot season in good health!